Turkey-supported business hub in Syria on way to recovery

 At the industrial zone, factories produce a range of goods, including iron bars used in construction, shoes, clothes, mats, mineral water, and tahina, said businessperson Omar Waki who set up the project.

 "The biggest inducement (to set up operations) ... is the low cost.
-Labour for us is cheap compared to other areas," he said.
+Labor for us is cheap compared to other areas," he said.

 Northern Syria, particularly the city of Aleppo just 30 kilometers (18 miles) to the southwest of al-Bab, was Syria's commercial hub before 2011, when protests against Bashar Assad spiraled into a civil war, driving many businesses across into Turkey.